Get Started Hunting

 Hunting is a safe, relaxing and exciting way for friends and family to spend time together while experiencing Florida’s natural beauty.
 Every hunting adventure is an opportunity to gain new understanding about wildlife and their habitats, while building important outdoor skills.
 And when the trip afield is successful, it means prolonging those treasured memories by cooking healthy, locally-sourced meals.

 Florida has one of the largest systems of public hunting lands in the country at nearly 6 million acres.
 The Florida Fish and Wildlife Conservation Commission uses its scientific expertise to manage Florida’s wildlife resources to make sure conservation objectives are met and hunting opportunities are sustainable.

 The Sunshine State offers a diversity of species to pursue from white-tailed deer, hogs, alligators and turkeys to waterfowl, dove, bobwhite quail and small game species such as gray squirrel, rabbits and raccoons.
-Learn more about game species and hunting tips.
+Learn more about game species, season dates and hunting tips.

 Anyone born after May 31, 1975, who is 16 years old or older must pass a state certified hunter safety course before they can purchase a Florida hunting license that allows them to be able to hunt unsupervised.
 Hunter safety courses are designed to help students become safe, responsible and knowledgeable hunters and learn about conservation.